 One study showed that for every 1°C rise in average temperature, the rate of hand foot and mouth disease increased by 10% and for every 1% increase in relative humidity (under 65%) the rate increased by 6.6%.

-Mosquitoes, ticks, and fleas are vectors that carry pathogenic viruses, bacteria, and protozoa, which can be transferred from one host (for example a mosquito) to another (for example a person or animal).
-Temperature plays an important role in the spread of vectors and vector borne disease.
+Mosquitoes, ticks, and fleas are vectors that carry pathogenic viruses, bacteria, and protozoa, which can be transferred from one host (eg, a mosquito) to another (eg, a person or animal).
+Temperature plays an important role in the spread of vectors and vector-borne disease.
 Warmer conditions lead to faster replication of certain viruses and vectors and increased rates of transmission.

-Heavy rainfall and flooding often leads to outbreaks of waterborne disease, which are predicted to increase with climate change.
-Water sources may undergo increased contamination from flooding or become stagnant from drought.
-Flooding causes disease to spread as people move en masse to seek dry ground.
+Heavy rainfall and flooding are predicted to increase with climate change and these often lead to outbreaks of water-borne disease.
+Water sources may undergo increased contamination due to flooding or become stagnant in drought.
+Flooding also causes disease to spread as people move en masse to seek dry ground.

-Flooding and droughts may lead to lack of fresh water for washing and cooking, especially in resource-poor nations.
-Warmer waters can cause outbreaks of shellfish-borne disease, such as Vibrio parahaemolyticus.
+Flooding and droughts may lead to a lack of fresh water for washing and cooking, especially in resource-poor nations.
+The warmer waters brought about by increased temperatures can cause outbreaks of shellfish-borne disease, such as Vibrio parahaemolyticus.

-Increases in temperature and humidity cause food to decay and thus increased consumption of mycotoxins, which are metabolites of moulds.
-Mycotoxins may also cause disease by penetrating through the skin.
+Increases in temperature and humidity cause food to decay and thus increase the consumption of mycotoxins, which are metabolites of moulds.
+Mycotoxins may also cause disease by penetrating the skin.

 Phycotoxins are potent natural toxins produced by some marine algae and cyanobacteria species.
-Outbreaks or algal blooms are often colloquially known as as “red tides” or “green tides”.
-Seafood intended for human consumption can be contaminated in massive quantities.
+Outbreaks of phycotoxins or 'algal blooms' are often colloquially known as 'red tides' or 'green tides'.
+Seafood intended for human consumption can be contaminated by phycotoxins in massive quantities.

-Measured levels of ultraviolet radiation are mainly independent of heat and humidity.
-However, higher outdoor temperatures in previously temperate climates might result in people wearing less clothing and spending longer periods outdoors, and thus increase exposure of the skin to ultraviolet (UV) radiation.
+Measured levels of ultraviolet radiation are largely independent of heat and humidity.
+However, higher outdoor temperatures in previously temperate climates may result in people wearing less clothing and spending longer periods outdoors, and thus increase exposure of the skin to UV radiation.

-Better early warning systems and prediction tools would enable prevention and management of disease epidemics — including those affecting the skin.
+Better early warning systems and prediction tools would enable the improved prevention and management of any disease epidemics likely to be associated with a changing climate — including those affecting the skin.

-Barriers to making long term epidemiological assessments and projections include:
+The current barriers to making accurate long-term epidemiological assessments and projections related to climate change include:

 See the DermNet NZ bookstore.